 The iOS offering has a very slightly different aesthetic, but it's still evidently the same software.
 Due to the inherent limitations of iOS, though, it's a slimmer build, with some features like split tunneling unavailable.
 Really, though, it's quite comprehensive and does much the same as the Android and desktop clients.

 Not a fan of Proton's apps?
 No worries.
 You can download all of its OpenVPN config files and use them in an app or device of your choice.
-That's great flexibility, and it'll even allow you to download the lot as a zip.
+That's great flexibility, and it'll even allow you to download the lot as a .zip file.

 ProtonVPN: Final verdict